Health Insurance Checklist

 If you have pre-existing diseases (including diabetes, blood pressure or thyroid-related illnesses), then it’s likely you’ll have to wait a fixed period before your insurer starts covering claims arising out of these complications.
 Typically anywhere between 2 to 4 years.
 So it’s always best to pick a policy where you don’t have to wait a lot.

 Chemotherapy, dialysis, a quick appendectomy.
 All of these procedures might last less than 24 hours.
 And even if you’re hospitalized to avail treatment, some insurers might not cover these claims, because they don’t do “daycare treatments”.

 You buy a policy for the family.
 You are hospitalized.
 You make a claim.
 Your cover runs out.
 And then a few days later, someone else in the family falls sick.
 But you’ve already used up the cover.
 The only thing that can help you is a restoration benefit i.e. if your insurer restores your cover each time you make a claim.
 If not every time, maybe at least once?
 It’s possible.
 You need only ask.

 Bonus in case you don’t make a claim

 What if the insurer offers you extra cover every year you go without making a claim?
 Wouldn’t that be nice?
 Well, guess what?
 Some insurance policies do offer a lot of bonus cover.
 So maybe it makes sense to check if your policy extends these benefits too.

 Some insurance policies pay for your health checkups each year.
 So if you are looking to make sure you’re always in tip-top shape, these health checkups might come in handy.

 If you’re into alternative medicine — Think Ayurveda, Yunani, Siddha etc, then you might want to check if your insurer covers these treatment options as well.

-We will help you shortlist policies that fit your selection criteria.
+Talk to us and we will help you find a policy that fits your criteria.
 It's free and we will never spam you.
-Pinky Promise!!!
+Pinky Promise.